 The fact that distances between sites of interest in Chania are very proximate makes the retreat fast, easy, and a perfect idea for a half a day tour.
-In a very proximate distance from Agia Marina, heading west, is Platanias where guests can visit the famous War Shelter of Platanias.
-Guests can see a variety of WW2 military equipment such as artillery, shovels, original military uniforms, various ammunition and also have a chance to wander the 170 meters long· war shelter.
-Guests can also continue their journey heading 5 kilometers west in the battle sight from which the Battle of Crete is more pronounced.
+In a very proximate distance from Agia Marina, heading west is Platanias where guests can visit the famous War Shelter of Platanias.
+Guests can see a variety of WW2 military equipment such as artillery, shovels, original military uniforms, and various ammunition and also have a chance to wander the 170 meters long· war shelter.
+Guests can also continue their journey heading 5 kilometres west in the battle sight from which the Battle of Crete is more pronounced.

 History speaks for itself: The airfield of Maleme in Chania

 The Airfield of Maleme is the main entrance in which most German paratroopers landed in WW2 in order to occupy the island.
-Maleme Airport is still present to this day and most of the property now belongs to the Greek Special Forces, however, guests can visit it and also can visit the British commemorative monument which is in close distance.
+Maleme Airport is still present to this day and most of the property now belongs to the Greek Special Forces, however, guests can visit it and also can visit the British commemorative monument which is at a close distance.

-South of the airfield there lies the Hill 107 which is the burial ground of the axle forces and is well known as the Maleme German War cemetery where approximately 4.
+South of the airfield there lies Hill 107 which is the burial ground of the axle forces and is well known as the Maleme German War cemetery where approximately 4.
 500 German Soldiers are rested.
 The cemetery is well cared for and guests can see a panoramic view of the Maleme Airfield which lies in front of them facing north.
-For those who have time for a daily excursion, we also recommend a visit to Galatas Village where the famous Battle of Galatas has occurred and played a vital role in the war flow of things.
+For those who have time for a daily excursion, we also recommend a visit to Galatas Village where the famous Battle of Galatas occurred and played a vital role in the war flow of things.

 Lest we Forget: Battle of Crete Commonwealth war cemetery.

 Later in the evening guests can travel to Souda Bay where the CommonWealth War Cemetery lies and is the corresponding burial ground for approximately 1500 allied soldiers.
-Guests can finish their day by sightseeing at the beautiful Souda Bay and have a meal at many of the neighboring local taverns present there.
+Guests can finish their day by sightseeing at the beautiful Souda Bay and have a meal at many of the neighbouring local taverns present there.

-The Battle of Crete is considered amongst historians as a Pyrrhic Victory of Germans.
+The Battle of Crete is considered amongst historians as a Pyrrhic Victory of the Germans.
 Even though they accomplished their goal of the island occupation, their casualties were so immense they had a strategic impact on the axle forces in WW2 onward.
 This happened primarily due to the courage and strength that locals and allies showed during the battles in various villages of Chania inland.

 Guided tours with a professional guide with a BA in Contemporary history can also be arranged upon request and combined with your vacation stay.
 You can organize your trip at the reception desk upon your arrival.